 As we approached the second Millennium, the site was once again facing change, as the GPO building was being demolished to make way for a modern “groundscraper” for an American bank.

-Prior to the construction of the new Merrill Lynch Financial Centre, excavations were undertaken by MOLA to see what else might have been left down there, and they uncovered a number of artifacts, and also overturned some thinking from previous researches.
+Prior to the construction of the new Merrill Lynch Financial Centre, excavations were undertaken by MOLA to see what else might have been left down there, and they uncovered a number of artefacts, and also overturned some thinking from previous researches.

 What is down here is a length of Roman Wall, and what was thought at the time of the original discovery, to be a Roman Bastion – that is a tower next to the wall to increase the fortifications.
 Having a Bastion next to a gatehouse is not uncommon, as the gate is the weakest point in any fortification and additional protections were needed.